JohnMurray/johnmurray_io/_drafts/Futures-Abstraction.md

   * __2)__ The `Thread` object does not start executing the `run` function until we call `start()`

 Now even though this is simple, this is a lot of code to type for each block of code we want to run concurrently.
 Let's rewrite this as a function that we can pass a block of code into.
+For this article, all code will live in the `simple.future` namespace.

 {% highlight scala linenos %}
+package simple.future

 def future(block: => Unit): Unit = {
   val concurrentComputation = new Thread(new Runnable {
     def run(): Unit = {